-Audio description is an additional verbal commentary of visuals during television programs, live performances, movies and DVDs.
-It includes a description of different visual elements, such as scenes, actions, settings, and costumes.
+Audio description is additional verbal commentary of visuals during TV programs, on DVDs, at live performances and at cinema presentations.
+It can include descriptions of different visual elements, including scenes, actions, settings, and costumes.

-Captioning is the text version of speech and other sound.
-Captions are used on television programs, DVDs and movies, and can also be used to support online content.
+Captioning is the text version of speech and other sounds.
+Captions can be used on television programs, DVDs and movies, and can also be used to support online content.
 There are 2 types of captions—closed captions, which are selected by a user; and open captions, which automatically appear on a screen.

-Some cinemas in Queensland currently offer audio description, and closed and open captioning for films.
+Some cinemas in Queensland currently offer audio description as well as closed and open captioning for films.
 You can contact the following cinemas for information about services:

-- Event Cinemas.
-You can search for upcoming films with audio description and closed captioning on the Event Cinemas website.
-You can also find a cinema and contact them directly for session times and service details.
+- Event Cinemas has information on upcoming films with audio description and closed captioning.
+(You can also find a cinema and contact them directly for session times and service details.)

-The 4 major cinema chains in Australia—Hoyts, Village Cinemas, Event Cinemas and Reading Cinemas—have committed to making captions and audio description available in all of their cinemas by 2014.
-The Australian Government has provided funding to support this initiative.
+Four major cinema chains in Australia have committed to making captions and audio description available in all of their cinemas by 2014 as part of the Australian Government-funded Cinema Access Implementation Plan.
+These are:

-You can provide feedback about personal experiences with using the closed captioning and audio description devices being used by the major cinema chains by emailing email@example.com.
+You can provide feedback about your personal experience with the closed captioning and audio description devices being used by the major cinema chains by emailing email@example.com.